isomerpages/moe-angmokiosec/_amksian-experience/2025 Sec One Registration/Information & Communication Technology (ICT) Matters.md

 The PLD may be funded partly or fully using Edusave.
 Where required, funding support may be available for both Singapore and Non-Singapore citizen students.

-The school will engage students and parents regarding the NDLP in Term 1, with details to be provided once finalized.
+The school will engage students and parents regarding the NDLP in Term 1, with details to be provided once finalised.